-Airliners are custom-made and, thus, hardly different from other capital goods such as custom machines or equipment.
+Airliners are custom-made and thus hardly different from other capital goods such as custom machines or equipment.
 Every airline desires a custom interior and has aircraft modified for its specific needs.
 Whereas one airline installs as many rows of seats as possible, another stresses comfort and gives passengers more legroom.
-This is much the same with monitors, overhead bins and ventilation systems.
+This is also the case with monitors, overhead bins and ventilation systems.
 All of these demands result in custom manufacturing with thousands of small and miniature parts that have to be positioned and mounted on the respective large parts time after time.
 This complicates assembly and subsequent quality control considerably.
 Workers get the specifications for this from paper documents and crosscheck every piece manually.
 The number of parts inspected in an aircraft is huge.
-Up to 40,000 rivets hold each of an airplane's twenty fuselage sections together.
+Each of an airplane's 20 fuselage sections is held together by up to 40,000 rivets.
 In addition, the correctness and correct positioning of each of up to 2,500 attached parts have to be verified.
-Error detection is complex, and subsequent correction extremely expensive at times.
+Error detection is complex, and subsequent correction can be extremely expensive.

 Fraunhofer developed a pilot system based on model-based assembly inspection.
 It autonomously inspects every attached part and joint on fuselage sections.
 The system consists of a six-axis industrial robot on a linear axis, which has a specially developed sensor head.
-The head is equipped with image sensors and 3D sensors and automatically scans several thousand test positions on the fuselage section and, thus, every inspected feature (see fig. 2.8).
-It generates high-resolution measured data on a real attached part's stage of assembly reliably from every position.
+The head is equipped with image sensors and 3D sensors and automatically scans several thousand test positions on the fuselage section and, thus, every inspected feature (see Fig. 11).
+It generates high-resolution measured data on an attached part's real stage of assembly reliably from every position.
 The system extracts the requisite information from the 3D CAD data available for the fuselage section.
-They specify the intended outcome and contain all of the test positions' coordinates.
+It specifies the intended outcome and contains all of the test positions' coordinates.
 The system also generates virtual measured data of inspected features from this data, specifically in the form of synthetic images and 3D point clouds.
 Every joint and every single attached part is represented exactly.

-Fig.2.8 Fuselage section assembly inspection system
+Figure 11.
+Fuselage section assembly inspection system

 During inspection, the system overlays the real measured data with the virtual specification.
 It automatically factors in image section and camera angle.
-When the real and synthetic data match up, i.e. the imaged parts have been mounted correctly, the system marks correct parts in the test report green (fig. 2.9).
-It marks discrepancies red (fig. 2.10), and ambiguities yellow.
+When the real and synthetic data match up, i.e. the imaged parts have been mounted correctly, the system marks correct parts in the test report in green (Fig. 12).
+It marks discrepancies in red (Fig. 13), and ambiguities in yellow.
 The user can view different interactive evaluations in the test report.
-The system delivers not only photos of the parts but also coordinates to locate the part concerned quickly for rework.
+The system delivers not only photos of the parts but also the coordinates to quickly locate the part concerned for rework.

-Fig.2.9 Inspection and test result: attached part and joints correct, some missing joints and missing boreholes
+Figure 12.
+Inspection and test result: attached part and joints correct, some missing joints and missing boreholes

-Fig.2.10 Inspection and test result: skewed attached part, correct joints
+Figure 13.
+Inspection and test result: skewed attached part, correct joints